rholson1/wisp/README.rst

 Install Prerequisites
 ---------------------

 1. Install Matlab_.
-Both 32-bit and 64-bit versions of Matlab are now supported.
+The 64-bit version of Matlab is required for compatibility with PsychToolbox.
+Note that Matlab R2018a has a bug which will prevent WISP from playing videos; this is fixed in 2018a Update 3.

 2. Install PsychToolbox_.

 3. Install SMPlayer_, a video playback package which includes MPlayer, the program WISP uses to play videos.
+The version of MPlayer included with SMPlayer 0.8.6 is known to work with WISP.
+More recent versions have a modified system for positioning windows on multiple-monitor desktops, and WISP does not yet support the newer approach.

 Install WISP_